qgis/QGIS-Documentation/docs/user_manual/style_library/symbol_selector.rst

     of the marker line symbols.
   * :guilabel:`Line offset`: the marker symbols can also be offset from the line feature.
+  * :guilabel:`Blank Segments`: allows defining blank sections along a feature.
+    This option is useful when repeated marker pattern would otherwise result in undesirable result.
+For instance, when markers overlap with other symbols or when parts of a line need to be kept empty for other map elements.

+    Blank segments are defined by distances from the start of the line and are stored as a data-defined property, using either an existing field or an auxiliary storage field.
+    This lets you set blank sections for each feature.
+    Note that this tool affects symbol rendering only and does not modify the underlying feature geometry.

+    To create blank segments:

+    * Click near the line to define the start of a blank segment, and click again to define its end.
+    * Drag the start or end of an existing blank segment along the line to resize it.
+    * Drag the entire blank segment to move it along the line.
+    * Select a blank segment and press :kbd:`Del` to remove it.

 .. _hashed_line_symbol: